apache/trafficcontrol/docs/source/development/building.rst

 ************************
 The build steps for Traffic Control components are all pretty much the same, despite that they are written in a variety of different languages and frameworks.
 This is accomplished by using Docker.

-.. note:: Currently, both listed methods of building Traffic Control components will produce ``*.rpm`` files, meaning that the support of these components is limited to RedHat-based distributions - and none of them are currently tested (or guaranteed to work) outside of CentOS7, specifically.
+.. note:: Currently, both listed methods of building Traffic Control components will produce ``*.rpm`` files, meaning that the support of these components is limited to RedHat-based distributions - and none of them are currently tested (or guaranteed to work) outside of CentOS 7 and CentOS 8, specifically.

 Downloading Traffic Control
 ===========================